 Besides causing problems ranging from cavities and bad breath to severe periodontal disease, oral health issues and conditions can lead to disease in the liver, kidney, heart, and other areas throughout your pet's body.

-Cysts or tumors may develop.
+Cysts or tumours may develop.
 Your pet may also not feel well in general (if you've ever had a toothache, you know how it can affect your mood!).
 In addition, diseases related to oral health conditions can shorten the lifespan of your pet and cause significant pain.

 This is why regular dental care is so essential to your pet's physical health and wellbeing.